Franklin Park (Columbus, Ohio): Franklin Park

 Franklin Park is a landmark for both the neighborhood and the Near East Side.
 The park encompasses 88 acres filled with several ponds, an amphitheater, terraced waterfalls, a community garden, an Asian-themed garden, a picnic shelter, and playgrounds.
 The Franklin Park Conservatory and Botanical Gardens also lies within the park, a landmark of the neighborhood and the City of Columbus.
 Franklin Park is home to twenty one cherry trees gifted from Japan to represent Japanese community of Columbus, Ohio.
 Twenty of the trees are being kept inside the conservatory's greenhouse before being transplanted outside.
 The remaining older tree was planted along one of the lakes in Franklin Park on April 27, 2012.
 The occasion marked the 100 year anniversary of the original Japanese gift, thousands of cherry blossom trees sent from Tokyo to Washington, D.C.
-“Honda is one of the most-important employers in central Ohio, so there’s a strong connection with Japan,” said Bruce Harkey, a former Honda employee and the Franklin Park Conservatory's executive director.
+"Honda is one of the most-important employers in central Ohio, so there's a strong connection with Japan," said Bruce Harkey, a former Honda employee and the Franklin Park Conservatory's executive director.

 Rainbow Park

 The lot commonly known as "Rainbow Park" is located on the southeast corner of Oak Street and Kelton Avenue.
 The parcel (010-138164) is zoned R3, H35 (residential) and is private property.
 Prior to 2002, the property was owned by Columbus & Southern Ohio Electric Company.
+Recently, Connect Real Estate has started construction on a four-story building with 102 apartments and a rooftop deck on the lot, which will be the first built with Connect Housing Blocks, modular housing units assembled in a factory on Westerville Road.
+The building (proposed in 2018 as part of the company's Trolley District Development) was approved with a new design in July 2019.
+Groundbreaking was officially held in January 2024.